 2. Paint Heavenly!

 The first thing in any living space is the wall colour.
 You might be thinking that why colour.
-It may be furniture or something vintage, but trust me, if you have a wicked design and are out of funds, the best way to give it a quick fix is to paint the walls.
+It must be furniture or something vintage, but trust me, if you have a wicked design and are out of funds, the best way to give it a quick fix is to paint the walls.
 Japanese always hoped for calmness and quietness in their surroundings while adorning simplicity.
-The best way to choose a colour for your space is to use white or something very light shade.
+The best way to choose a colour for your Japanese style interior design is to use white or something very light shade.

 There is one more additional point to note.
 While you make windows for your home, you have to make them in the form of floor-to-ceiling ones; since Japanese homes have less space and to extend it and make it look big; they use windows in front of the scenery, commonly called, Shakkei.